CASE STUDY

 Design Brief and Inspiration

 Having met with my clients, it was clear that whilst the room had served it’s purpose well, It was time to transform it in to something far nicer.
-They yearned for a clean, organised and orderly work space which would also cater for social activities such as gaming and for watching football games and movies..
+They yearned for a clean, organised and professional work space which would also cater for evening and weekend activities such as gaming and watching football games.

 The general brief was as follows:

 I used the mac studio display for design inspiration as I felt its clean and simple lines perfectly summed up the style my clients were looking for.
-Minimal in form and with easy access to the cable runs, the furniture should be practical and look good from every angle.
+Minimal in form, the furniture should be practical and look good from every angle.

 An early design development sketch